pleabargain/fastui_demo/README.md

 # notes
 I tried to get ChatGPT to rewrite the code for me to take a JS array convert it to JSON but no joy. that's the badmain.py

+# o.py
+is the original working code

+# main.py
+I asked GPT4 to generate sample python objects and then to rewrite o.py to match my data.
+It worked.